Geo-ID: Test-Time Geometric Consensus for Cross-View Consistent Intrinsics: Experiments

 \paragraph{Datasets.} We evaluate decomposition quality on the synthetic InteriorVerse~\cite{InteriorVerse} and HyperSim~\cite{roberts2021hypersim}.
 InteriorVerse provides ground-truth albedo, metallicity and roughness maps, whereas HyperSim only provides albedo maps.
 We use the official test split of HyperSim and follow the same train/test split as RGB$\leftrightarrow$X for InteriorVerse.
 For cross-view consistency on real-world data, we use scenes from MipNeRF-360~\cite{Barron2021MipNeRF3U} and Tanks\&Temples \cite{Knapitsch2017}.
 From MipNeRF-360, we evaluate seven scenes (four indoor: \emph{bonsai}, \emph{counter}, \emph{kitchen}, \emph{room}; three outdoor: \emph{bicycle}, \emph{garden}, \emph{stump}), each containing approximately 150 images.
 From Tanks\&Temples \cite{Knapitsch2017}, we use the intermediate and advanced scene splits, which provide unordered multi-view captures without ground-truth intrinsics.
 For each scene and view count $V \in \{4, 8, 16, 32\}$, we sample $k=5$ random view subsets and report averages.

 \paragraph{Baselines.} We compare against the unguided single-view predictions of our two base models, RGB$\leftrightarrow$X~\cite{Zeng2024RGBXID} and Marigold IID Appearance~\cite{Ke2025MarigoldAA}, as well as Colorful Diffusion (CID)~\cite{Careaga2024ColorfulDI}, a SOTA single-view model for albedo and irradiance estimation.
-We additionally compare against the intrinsic decomposition module of Diffusion Renderer~\cite{Liang2025DiffusionRendererNI}, a video-based method.
+We additionally compare against the intrinsic decomposition module of the video-based Diffusion Renderer~\cite{Liang2025DiffusionRendererNI}, and evaluate it both in our target unordered, sparse view setting and in its original temporally ordered setting, which serves as our video-based performance upper-bound.
 All baselines are evaluated using the official model checkpoints and implementations.

 \paragraph{Metrics.} For decomposition quality, we report PSNR, SSIM, and LPIPS for albedo, and RMSE for roughness and metallicity, computed against ground truth on InteriorVerse and HyperSim test sets.
 For cross-view consistency, we use geometry-aligned correspondences from the held-out 20\% of voxels not used during guidance.
 For each held-out voxel $v$ observed in views $\mathcal{V}(v)$, we compute the median absolute deviation (MAD) of predicted intrinsic values: